quinnpertuit/creative-soldier-challenge/README.md

 index.html runs the index.js script which makes an AJAX call to curl_request.php.  curl_request.php first checks to see if a cache of data exists and is at most 10 minutes old and if not queries an API saving the contents to a .txt file for serving

+## Live Example

+A live example of this can be found on my personal site at http://www.markaabel.com/creativesoldier

 ## Authors

 * **Mark Abel**